Mahinda Samarasinghe: Political career

 Samarasinghe entered active politics in 1988 and was elected to the Provincial Council of the Western Province, where he served as the Leader of the House of the Provincial Council and the Provincial Minister of Health and Economic Infrastructure.
 During his tenure, he took the initiative to establish the Road Passenger Transport Authority and the Provincial Road Development Authority.

-In 1994 he was elected to parliament from the Kalutara district, and was re-elected in subsequent elections held in 2000, 2001, 2004, 2010, 2015 and 2020.
-During the period 2001 - 2004, he served as the Cabinet Minister of Employment and Labour.
-He was the Government Chief Whip from 2001–2004 and the Opposition Chief Whip from 2004 - 2006.
-Samarasinghe joined the Sri Lanka Freedom Party in 2006 and was the Sri Lanka Freedom Party chief organiser for the Agalawatta Electorate in Kalutara District.
-He had also served as Cabinet Minister of Disaster Management and Human Rights from 2006 - 2010 and Minister of Plantation Industries from 2010 - 2015.
-He was a member in the Parliamentary Consultative Committees of the Ministries of Trade, Commerce, Industries, Finance and Foreign Affairs.
-In 2015, under the government of former president Maithripala Sirisena, Samarasinghe was appointed as the State Minister for Finance.
+In 1994 he was elected to parliament from the Kalutara District, and was re-elected in subsequent elections held in 2000, 2001, 2004, 2010, 2015 and 2020.

+From 2001 to 2004, Samarasinghe served as the Cabinet Minister of Employment and Labour and the Chief Government Whip.
+From 2004 to 2006, he then served as the Chief Opposition Whip.

+Samarasinghe joined the Sri Lanka Freedom Party in 2006 and became the Sri Lanka Freedom Party chief organiser for the Agalawatta Electorate in Kalutara District.
+He also served as Cabinet Minister of Disaster Management and Human Rights from 2006 to 2010 and Minister of Plantation Industries from 2010 to 2015.
+He was a member of the Parliamentary Consultative Committees of the Ministries of Trade, Commerce, Industries, Finance and Foreign Affairs.
+In 2015, under the government of then-incumbent president Maithripala Sirisena, Samarasinghe was appointed as the State Minister for Finance.

 In 2016, Samarasinghe was selected to be the Chair of the Parliamentary Sub-Committee on Fundamental Rights, Language and Citizenship Rights, Steering Committee on Constitutional Reform.
 He was then appointed as the Ports and Shipping Minister in 2017.

-Mahinda Samarasinghe resigned from his seat in parliament in late November 2021 to take up a new post as the Ambassador of Sri Lanka to the United States of America, Mexico and Trinidad & Tobago.
+Samarasinghe resigned from his seat in parliament in late November 2021 to assume office as the Ambassador of Sri Lanka to the United States, Mexico and Trinidad and Tobago.
+He was replaced by Lalith Varna Kumara.